2023

 Ascending A Staircase

-All theatre photographs are also available in a larger print edition, 84 cm x 84 cm, edition of 5.
-The starting price for each edition is £600 unframed.
+All theatre photographs are also available in a larger print edition, 84 cm x 84 cm, edition of 5 available for £700 unframed.

 Ascending A Staircase, City Varieties, Leeds, 1865